Extreme events in dynamical systems and random walkers: A review: Formation of extreme events in dynamical systems

 \subsubsection{Crisis-induced Intermittency}

 Crisis-induced intermittency or {\it crisis} is a commonly observed mechanism through which a sudden transition occurs from one state to another in dynamical systems.
 Due to crisis, attractors generally vanish or enlarge suddenly in the phase space.
 Three possible types of crisis are found in the literature \cite{grebogi1983crises,grebogi1987critical, grebogi1986critical}.
 Attractor annihilation due to collision between a chaotic attractor and its basin boundary or any unstable equilibrium point is known as \textit{exterior or boundary crisis} \cite{grebogi1982chaotic}.
 Another kind of crisis is the \textit{attractor merging crisis} \cite{chossat1988symmetry} that is manifested as a merging of several chaotic attractors to form a new chaotic attractor.
-The third one is crucial for the origin of extreme events, as this type of crisis seems to be responsible as a route to extreme events in many numerical and experimental studies. \textit{Interior crisis} \cite{grebogi1982chaotic, ditto1989experimental} is manifested when a chaotic attractor meets a stable manifold of a saddle or an unstable periodic orbit and, as a result, the size of the chaotic attractor immediately enlarges.
+The third one, \textit{interior crisis} \cite{grebogi1982chaotic, ditto1989experimental}, is crucial for the origin of extreme events, as this type of crisis seems to be responsible for a route to extreme events in many numerical and experimental studies.
+Interior crisis is manifested when a trajectory of chaotic attractor meets the stable manifold of a saddle or an unstable periodic orbit and, as a result, the size of the chaotic attractor immediately enlarges.
 This sudden expansion of the chaotic attractor happens at a critical parameter value that may trigger extreme events.
+For example, such an interior crisis has been reported earlier \cite{grebogi1987critical} in the Ikeda map describing the evolution of laser across a nonlinear optical resonator.
+In the bifurcation diagram as shown in Fig.\ \ref{fig_1}(a), a sudden expansion of chaotic attractor is observed at a critical value, $p=p_c$ (marked by an arrow).
+Ray et al.\ \cite{ray2019intermittent} assigned a threshold as $T=m-5\sigma$, where $m$ is the mean, and $\sigma$ is the standard deviation of all local minima in the iteration of the state $y_n$.
+If any event ($min(y_{n})$) falls below $T$, then the event is recognized as an extreme event.
+The variation of threshold $T$ (red line) is drawn to identify the range of $p\in(7.269, 7.29)$ (shaded region in Fig.\ \ref{fig_1}(a)) where the system exhibits extreme events.
+Beyond this range of $p$, $T$ lies below the events ($min(y_{n})$), when no more extreme events appear.
+In the pre-crisis scenario ($p<p_c$), the chaotic trajectory (blue attractor) coexists with an unstable period-$5$ orbit (black circles) in Fig.\ \ref{fig_1}(b).
+At the crisis point $p_c$, the chaotic trajectory collides with the stable manifold of the unstable period-$5$ orbit.
+As a result, a sporadically spread chaotic attractor is observed beyond the crisis point, as shown in Fig.\ \ref{fig_1}(c).